droidjst/AstronomyDownloader/README.md

 2. Choose "Finish"

 Troubleshooting:
-If there is an error with the Referenced Libraries folder make sure the Project Build Paths (Right-click the project in Project Explorer => Build Path => Configure Build Path...) have both the jsoup and sqlite-jdbc jar files referenced, with tick marks under the "Order and Export" section.
+If there is an error with the Referenced Libraries folder make sure the Project Build Paths (Right click the project in Project Explorer => Build Path => Configure Build Path...) have both the jsoup and sqlite-jdbc jar files referenced, with tick marks under the "Order and Export" section.
 For all other inquiries send me an email droidjst@gmail.com.

 ***